 A pandemic without the internet is hard to imagine.
 It made the quarantine do-able, bear-able, and survivable.
 From the safety of our houses we work, go to classes, exercise, order groceries, see our doctors, find entertainment, learn new things, meet like-minded communities, and gather with loved ones.
-I attended a wedding, a Bat Mitzvah and a funeral this year.
+I attended an online wedding, Bat Mitzvah and funeral this year.
 My daily writing groups started on Zoom long before the pandemic, and became a lifesaver; we hadn’t realized how important our connections would become, or how ubiquitous Zoom would be in our lives.
-After my mother-in-law died, I was grateful our extended family could gather online, reconnecting and sharing stories.
+After my mother-in-law died, I was grateful our extended family could gather online to reconnect and share stories.

 Fortunately, the frantic and continuous communication subsided into something more tolerable.
 I sink further into the couch cushions or push myself out to the woods or the river where the silent empty world is a stark contrast to the electronic connecting.
 The deep dive into solitude or creativity makes my shrinking world good enough.

 I'm not doing much laundry.
 Sweatpants are getting a workout though.

 Corollary: Alan and I can accidentally dress just alike and no one will see.

 Laundry is an afterthought now that I rarely wear real clothes, preferring what I now call Day Pajamas.
 I’m sort of embarrassed and sort of happy about this, but always comfortable.
 Underclothes?
 Not required.
 Shaved legs?
 Meh.
 I yam what I yam.
 This might be too much information.
 I may have also forgotten how to make polite conversation.